ianthetechie/digital-garden/content/korean-music-beyond-kpop.md

 that you've probably never heard of.

 There is no particular order to this post, so don't take this as some sort of ranking.
-It's just a list of music and artists I think deserve more attention.
+It's just a list of music and artists I like which can broaden your horizons.

 # Candy and Lollipop

 Okay, let's kick off with some light... hip-hop?
-Bubblegum dance?
 I don't really even know how to categorize this pair of songs, separated by almost a decade but having a lot of similarities in both style and name.
-Before the current American styles of rap and hip-hop started to dominate, there was this fun and weird side.
+Before the current American-influenced styles of rap and hip-hop started to dominate, there was this more fun and weird side.

 First up is boy band H.O.T. with [Candy](https://www.youtube.com/watch?v=3NUaXU1d-NY).
 This was 1996, so it's probably the oldest on my list.
 It's just light and fun.
 And very 90s... lighter side of hip hop.

-Over the next decade, hip-hop and rap started growing in popularity, and it grew up a bit.
+Over the next decade, hip-hop and rap grew even more popular.
 This next song, Lollipop, has one of the more bizarre music videos, and is a collaboration with more people than you'll be able to keep track of.
 Here's the [MV](https://www.youtube.com/watch?v=zIRW_elc-rY).